Added sugar is the single worst ingredient in the modern diet.

 For this reason, sugar can cause people to lose control over their consumption.

-The same way that a smoker needs to avoid cigarettes completely, a sugar addict needs to avoid sugar completely.
+In the same way that a smoker needs to avoid cigarettes completely, a sugar addict needs to avoid sugar completely.

 Complete abstinence is the only reliable way for true addicts to overcome their addiction.